+I wrote an article for Goalkeeper magazine about David Icke.
 After his goalkeeping career was cut short, and before he became a spiritualist and conspiracy theorist, he wrote a book about the perils and pitfalls of football.
-What can young goalkeepers learn from the strange story of David Icke?
+What can young goalkeepers learn from his strange story?

 Read the full story in issue 7 of Goalkeeper Magazine.